hailmikhail/FUS_wiki/Activate-the-Essential-Files.md

 3. SteamVR - This is on by default, necessary if you run the game via SteamVR.
 4. opencompoisite - This can replace SteamVR and will give Oculus users a strong performance boost.
 5. openvr_fsr - AMD sharpener, not compatible with opencomposite, mixed reviews.
 Test at your own risk.
+6. update skyrim.ini (not shown in image) - will only update that specific ini named skyrim.ini in the steam\skyrimvr folder.
+The other inis need to be updated separately if you are coming from an older version with changed in settings (assuming you even want to change the inis).